LaunchCoderGirlSTL/Java-Learning-Track/docs/_sources/lessons/lesson04.rst.txt

 Assignments
 -----------

 #.
-Practice from Section 4: Verse and Chorus - **Not Graded - Be Prepared to Demo to Group**
+Practice from Section 4: :doc:`Verse and Chorus <assignments/verse_and_chorus>` - **Not Graded - Be Prepared to Demo to Group**

 ..
-Verse and Chorus has its own assignment page
+Verse and Chorus has its own assignment page on Canvas